erew123/alltalk_tts/README.md

 </details>

 Refer to `🟩 Other installation notes` for further details, including information on additional voices, changing IP, character card notes etc.
+> If you wish to understand AllTalks start-up screen, please read **Understanding the AllTalk start-up screen** in the Help section.

 ---